LaVCa: LLM-assisted Visual Cortex Captioning: Results

-To determine whether the generated captions accurately describe the properties of the voxels, we evaluate brain activity prediction at both the sentence and image levels.
-First, we map sentence-level prediction performance across inflated and flattened cortical surfaces (Figure \ref{results:accuracy_mapping}a).
-These maps illustrate that LaVCa captions significantly predict voxel activity throughout the visual cortex ($P<0.05$, FDR corrected).
-See Figure \ref{appendix:sentence_cc_flatmap} for the results of all subjects.
+Next, we determine whether the generated captions accurately capture the properties of voxels in the visual cortex.
+To this end, we map sentence-level prediction accuracy onto both inflated and flattened cortical surfaces (Figure \ref{results:accuracy_mapping}a).
+These maps illustrate that LaVCa captions significantly predict voxel activity throughout the visual cortex ($P<0.05$, FDR-corrected).
+Results for all subjects at the sentence and image levels are presented in Figures \ref{appendix:sentence_cc_flatmap} and \ref{appendix:image_cc_flatmap}.

-Next, we compare LaVCa, the existing method BrainSCUBA, and a shuffled variant (LaVCa captions shuffled across voxels) at both the sentence and image levels, focusing on the top 5,000 voxels with the highest accuracy on the training data (Table \ref{table:prediction_accuracy_combined}).
-Our proposed method, LaVCa, outperforms BrainSCUBA ($P<0.05$, paired t-test).
-This finding indicates that generating captions based on multiple keywords extracted from an optimal set of images provides a more accurate explanation of voxel selectivity.
-Furthermore, the marked drop in accuracy for the shuffled condition compared with the original LaVCa confirms that our evaluation metric efficiently gauges whether captions describe voxel selectivity.
+Finally, we compare two configurations of LaVCa—its default five-keyword version with the Sentence Composer and a simplified single-keyword variant without the Sentence Composer—against the existing method BrainSCUBA and a shuffled variant (LaVCa captions shuffled across voxels) at both the sentence and image levels, focusing on the top 5,000 voxels with the highest accuracy on the training data (Table \ref{table:prediction_accuracy_combined}).
+Our proposed method, LaVCa, outperforms BrainSCUBA and the single-keyword variant ($P<0.05$, paired $t$-test).
+This finding suggests that using multiple keywords and composing them into a coherent sentence provides a more accurate explanation of voxel selectivity.
+Importantly, LaVCa outperforms BrainSCUBA at the \textit{image}-level, indicating that the improvement is not merely due to better handling of non-visual linguistic features (e.g., sentence length or phrasing), but reflects a genuinely enhanced characterization of visual selectivity.
+Furthermore, LaVCa achieves far higher accuracy than the shuffled condition.
 Results for the top 1,000, 3,000, and 10,000 voxels appear in Table \ref{appendix:TopN_sentence_acc_comparison} and \ref{appendix:TopN_image_acc_comparison}.
 After visualizing sentence-level prediction accuracy across the cortex, we find that LaVCa exceeds BrainSCUBA’s performance throughout the visual cortex (Figure \ref{results:accuracy_mapping}b).
-See Figure \ref{appendix:image_cc_flatmap} for the results of all subjects.
+See Figure \ref{appendix:sentence_cc_flatmap} for the results of all subjects.